SJLewer/Movies-ETL/README.md

 # Movies-ETL
 ## Project Overview

+### Background:
- save them into a SQL database so that the hackathon participants have a nice, clean dataset to use.
-To do this, she will follow the ETL process: extract the Wikipedia and Kaggle data from their respective files, transform the datasets by cleaning them up and joining them together, and load the cleaned dataset into a SQL database.
+Write code to gather data from both Wikipedia and Kaggle, combine the data, and save the data into a SQL database so hackathon participants have a nice, clean dataset to use.

+### Process:
+1. Extract the Wikipedia and Kaggle data from their respective files
+1. Transform the datasets by cleaning them up and joining them together
+1. Load the cleaned dataset into a SQL database

+### Project Task:
 Create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.

 ___
 ## Resources
-_Resources:

-_Script_: Python 3.7.6
+_Scripts_: Python 3.7.6 and PostgreSQL

 _Analyst_: S. Lewer